-In order that the cars of each team may be easily distinguished from one another whilst they are on the track, the on board cameras located above the principle roll structure of the first car must be predominantly fluorescent red and the second car fluorescent yellow.
+In order that the cars of each team may be easily distinguished from one another whilst they are on the track, the on board cameras located above the principal roll structure of the first car must remain as it is supplied to the team and the second car must be predominantly fluorescent yellow.

-- 21.2 Each car will carry the race number of its driver (or his replacement) as published by the FIA at the beginning of the season.
-This number must be clearly visible from the front of the car. - 21.3 The name or the emblem of the make of the car must appear on the front of the nose of the car and in either case be at least 25mm in its largest dimension.
+21.2 Each car will carry the race number of its driver (or his replacement) as published by the FIA at the beginning of the season.
+This number must be clearly visible from the front of the car.

+21.3 The name or the emblem of the make of the car must appear on the front of the nose of the car and in either case be at least 25mm in its largest dimension.
 The name of the driver must appear on the external bodywork and be clearly legible.